Philosophy

 combustion engines] are [safe devices].

-1. The Venn diagram shows this
+1. The Venn diagram

-2. Note that both premisses are
+2. Note also that both

-negative.
-As most people are intuitively aware, about what a thing is not, do not
+premisses are negative.
+As most people are intuitively aware, knowledge

 3. By referring to the

-mnemonic of the mechanism of the syllogism sketched here, we can surmise that the basis of
+mnemonic of the mechanism of the syllogism sketched here, we can surmise that

-the syllogism is captured by noting that two things related to the same thing should be
+the basis of the syllogism is captured by noting that two things relatable to

 4. However, when both

-premisses are negative, our mnemonic shows the classes are not related in some way to each
+premisses are negative, our mnemonic shows the classes are not related

-other, and this information is of no use to see how the terms in the conclusion are
+in some way to each other, and this information is of no use to see how

-related.
-This state of affairs can be illustrated as follows.
+the terms in the conclusion are related.
+This state of affairs can be

-B. This Rule of Quality states
+B. Our Rule of Quality states

 that no standard form syllogism with two negative premisses is valid.